amitmerchant1990/reverie/README.md

 ## Features overview

+- Clean and minimal design
+- Single column post layout
 - Command-line free fork-first workflow, using GitHub.com to create, customize and post to your blog
-- Fully responsive and mobile optimized base theme
+- Fully responsive and mobile optimized theme
 - Sass/Coffeescript support using Jekyll 2.0
 - Free hosting on your GitHub Pages user site
 - All the SEO goodies comes in-built